augustine-emmanuel/augustine-emmanuel.github.io/_tabs/about.md

 My expertise lies in building machine learning and deep learning models, with a focus on transforming raw data into actionable intelligence.
 I am deeply committed to harnessing the power of data to inform decisions, optimize processes, and create sustainable growth.

-Check my [DataCamp Portfolio](https://www.datacamp.com/portfolio/augustinecemmanuel) where I have completed over 30 related to Data Science, experimental design, machine learning and deep learning and and over 10 projects in various areas of Data Science.
+Check my [DataCamp Portfolio](https://www.datacamp.com/portfolio/augustinecemmanuel) where I have completed a combined 40+ courses and projects related to Data Science, experimental design, machine learning and deep learning.

 I am always open to collaborations and new opportunities that push the boundaries of data science and analysis.